Dominic Cummings scandal: In popular culture

-Doctor Xand van Tulleken sparked controversy during an interview on The One Show, where he made reference to the Cummings scandal while advising people on what safety precautions people needed to take to stop the spread of coronavirus, commenting: "Everyone as individuals does have a role to play.
-Social distancing, hand washing, masks in crowded places, if you have eyesight problems you should test them with a lengthy drive with your family".

-In the immediate aftermath of the scandal, Specsavers noted a 6000% increase in the online mentions of their strapline 'Should have gone to Specsavers', largely as a result of people using it in reference to Cummings' assertion that he drove to Barnard Castle to test his eyesight.
+In the immediate aftermath of the scandal, Specsavers noted a 6000% increase in the online mentions of their strapline "Should have gone to Specsavers", largely as a result of people using it in reference to Cummings' assertion that he drove to Barnard Castle to test his eyesight.
 In response, the optician offered free eye tests to anyone visiting Barnard Castle, with vouchers appearing on the back of parking meter tickets in the local area with the details of their Barnard Castle store.

-BrewDog produced a new IPA in May 2020 called 'Barnard Castle Eye Test IPA' to "commemorate" the Cummings scandal.
-The name was voted for by BrewDog's social media followers, with other suggested names including 'Cummings & Goings', '260 Miles' and 'Stay at Homes'.
+BrewDog produced a new IPA in May 2020 called "Barnard Castle Eye Test IPA" to "commemorate" the Cummings scandal.
+The name was voted for by BrewDog's social media followers, with other suggested names including "Cummings & Goings", "260 Miles" and "Stay at Homes".
 The beer's popularity led to it selling out twice.

-In November 2020, The Beano produced an eight-page pull-out aimed at grown-ups named BeanOLD, which contained a strip depicting Cummings driving with impaired eyesight.

 In December 2020, a joke about Cummings' Durham trip was announced as the winner of UK TV channel Gold's annual "Christmas Cracker Joke" competition.
 The joke read, "What is Dominic Cummings' favourite Christmas song?
 Driving Home for Christmas".